RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 Once a week there is an [HHU RocketChat on digital teaching](https://rocketchat.hhu.de/channel/elearning-sprechstunde).
-Every Monday and Wednesday from 1.30pm to 2.30pm e-learning experts will answer your questions, which you can submit to them prior to the actual chat.
+Every Monday and Wednesday from 1.30pm to 2.30pm e-learning experts will answer your questions, which you can upload to the channel prior to the actual chat.

 #### Lecture recordings